SqueezeLLM: Dense-and-Sparse Quantization: Data Skew in Per-channel Sparsity Pattern

+\textbf{Latency Profiling. } We measure the latency and peak memory usage for generating 128 and 1024 tokens on an A6000 machine using the Torch CUDA profiler.
+As an official implementation of GPTQ (in particular, the grouped version) is not available, we implement an optimized kernel for single-batch inference based on the most active open-source codebase~\cite{gptq-for-llama}.

+To compare latency with SpQR, we rely on their reported speedup numbers to make our best-effort comparison, as their kernel implementation is not publicly available.
+Regarding AWQ, we use the GPTQ kernel without activation ordering since they exhibit identical behavior during inference.
+Although AWQ has released their own kernel implementation, their 3-bit kernels are not publicly available.
+Furthermore, they have incorporated optimizations that are unrelated to quantization, such as LayerNorm and positional embedding, which are universally applicable to other quantization methods.
+To ensure a fair comparison with other methods, we refrained from using their released kernels.

-\subsection{Data Skew in Per-channel Sparsity Pattern}
+\section{Data Skew in Per-channel Sparsity Pattern}

 Fig.~\ref{fig:data-skew} provides the distribution of nonzero entries per output channel across different linear layers in the first LLaMA-7B block.
 This plot shows that the nonzero distribution is heavily skewed, with a few channels containing a much larger proportion of nonzero values.
 This skewed distribution makes it challenging to efficiently perform computations using the sparse matrix, as it is difficult to distribute the nonzero elements evenly across parallel processing units.
 This motivates our modified kernel for handling channels with a large number of outliers in order to reduce the runtime overhead of the sparse matrices.
 As outlined in Tab.~\ref{tab:hardware-topK}, we observed over 100\% added runtime overhead when employing a standard CSR-based kernel.
-However, when processing the top 10 rows separately using a dense matrix-vector operation, we were able to drastically reduce the runtime overhead to 20\% with sensitive values and 40-45\% with both sensitive values and outliers.
+However, if we allocate each thread to process a fixed number of nonzeros (rather than having each thread process an entire row) we were able to drastically reduce the runtime overhead to 10-20\% with both sensitive values and outliers.

-\subsection{Ablation Studies}
+\section{Ablation Studies}

-\subsubsection{\textbf{Sensitivity-Based Quantization.}}
+\subsection{{Sensitivity-Based Quantization.}}